SMO

 This list of conditions is not exhaustive.
 If you are unsure if you would be suitable for a SMO please contact us to discuss.

-Benefits of SMO:
+Benefits of SMO for Children:

 • SMOs control the alignment of the foot while allowing free ankle motion, helping to assist a natural gait pattern